valueflows/valueflows/docs/introduction/resources.md

 And then in the "independent view", for larger-scale analysis of resource flows, or for example for lot tracking for public health issues like mad cow disease, different combinations of properties might be needed.

-Substitutability: This defines if any resources of that type can be freely substituted for any other resource of that type when used, consumed, traded, etc.  For example, "B9R-1-red DLP resin photopolymer" is probably a substitutable resource type.
-While each resource for a resource type called "English-Spanish translation" is probably not substitutable because each will be a different document.
+Substitutability: This defines if any resources of that specification or classification can be freely substituted for any other resource of that same specification or classification when used, consumed, traded, etc.  For example, "B9R-1-red DLP resin photopolymer" is probably substitutable.
+While each resource for a resource classification called "English-Spanish translation" is probably not substitutable because each will be a different document.

 #### Inventory